NotJustifyMe/Lavalink-List/docs/FAQ/frequently-asked-questions.md

 SSL Uses Secure WS connection, whilst No SSL uses standard WS.
 Tho, if you want to use the SSL lavalink you need to make sure your bot uses that protocol.

-### Why Spring boot logo?

-Because lavalink is made using springboot.

 ### How can I share my server?

 Just open a pull request and I will merge it!